llogan382/loganwebdev/_posts/react-and-typescript2.md

 I'll do this in the near future, and get back with my approach; of course, there are no wrong answers, so what is the best way that you can implement this kind of feature?

+## Typing and refactoring.

+Each iteration through a react component can surface more and more "red squiggles".
+Knowing where these "red squiggle" errors come from can be frustrating, but it can also be an exercise in getting more familiar with your system and the tools available.

+This is especially true if you are using Redux and passing in dispatch/props.

+Here are some tips to use when trying to narrow down the source of your errors:

+1. Did auto complete stop working?
+If so, something is broken.
+2. Is the type exported from the file with the definition?
+3. Are you using `any` anywhere?
+Remember, this is like a cancer, and will spread through the application and break functionality in many different components; work diligently to remove them.